Nikko Reed: Professional career

+Los Angeles Chargers

 After not being selected in the 2025 NFL draft, Reed signed with the Los Angeles Chargers as an undrafted free agent.
 In his preseason debut in the 2025 NFL Hall of Fame Game, he notched a 60-yard interception and two pass deflections.
 On August 26, 2025, the Chargers announced that Reed had been added to their 53-man roster.
+He made five appearances for Los Angeles, recording two combined tackles.
+On January 3, 2026, Reed was placed on injured reserve due to a hamstring injury.